davidha99/secret_santa/README.md

   - [Linux Installation Guide](https://github.com/TheOdinProject/theodinproject/wiki/Linux-Installation-Guide)
   - [Mac Installation Guide](https://github.com/TheOdinProject/theodinproject/wiki/OSX-Installation-Guide)

+> By the way, [The Odin Project](https://www.theodinproject.com/) is a great resource to learn about Full Stack Development.
+The community behind this project is really great and supportive, [I recently started to contibute](https://github.com/TheOdinProject/theodinproject/pull/4513) because I really like it and want to see it grow more and more 🚀

 ## Set Up DotEnv

 Secret Santa uses the [dotenv](https://github.com/bkeepers/dotenv) gem to manage secrets.
 We will need to make a copy of the `env.sample` file (name it `.env`) and add all our secrets to the new file.